schmeekygeek/blog/src/pages/posts/why-i-use-dvorak.md

 I had to shake my head and walk away sadly.

 # What was next for me?
 I still was practicing Dvorak apart from work but continued to use QWERTY with Vim.
-Then one day, I thought to my self, "What if I simply learn to use Vim with Dvorak?" *Duh.* Why didn't I think of that?
+Then one day, I thought to myself, "What if I simply learn to use Vim with Dvorak?" *Duh.* Why didn't I think of that?

 ![duh](/posts/willem-duh.gif)